VladislavKhudash/Obfuscator/README.md

 # 🌟 obfuscator

 ## en
-obfuscator - hides Python code for security purposes but leaves it executable.
+obfuscator - hides Python code for security purposes but leaves it executable

 ---
 ## 🚀 Possibilities